RubensSI/estagio01/README.md

 2. **Desenvolver  a tela principal do jogo**

-   A aplicação exibe uma tela contendo o personagem sobre uma plataforma, podendo saltar para as próximas, aplicando uma quantidade força através do toque no moouse
+   A aplicação exibe uma tela contendo o personagem sobre uma plataforma, podendo saltar para as próximas, aplicando uma quantidade força através do toque no mouse

 4. **Exibir tela de help**